jussisallinen/webapp/README.md

 ![image](https://webapp.route53.jus.si/webapp-vpc-diagram.png)

 ## Overview
-Automated image build and Nginx based web-environment deployment with Ansible and Terraform.
+Automated image build and Nginx based web-environment deployment with Ansible, Packer and Terraform.

 Technical details:
+- Single Ansible Playbook to build and deploy the environment.
-- Custom AMI builds with temporary Build VPC which is terminated at the end of AMI build.
+- Packer builds custom AMI with temporary Build VPC which is terminated at the end of the build process.
 - Dedicated Production VPC with Public and Private subnets spanning 3 Availability Zones.
 - ALB handles SSL termination with ACM generated certificate validated through Route53 DNS.
 - ALB redirecting traffic from 80 (HTTP) to 443 (HTTPS).